alicelieutier/smoothScroll/README.md

 There is an ease-in-out type timing function.
 You can change it quite easily in the code.
 Here is where I found the one I use:
 - http://blog.greweb.fr/2012/02/bezier-curve-based-easing-functions-from-concept-to-implementation/

-You can also change the default time of a scroll, which is 500ms by default.
+You can also change the default duration of a scroll, which is 500ms by default.

 My code is **heavily** commented so you shoudn't lose yourself too much.